jrdegbe/thamesthrive-api/docs/getting_started/data_flow.md

 ![Browsing events](../images/workflow.png)

-When the workflow ends Tracardi checks if there is a need for profile update, segmentation, and merging.
+When the workflow ends ThamesThrive checks if there is a need for profile update, segmentation, and merging.

 ## Segmentation